 I feel so content.
-It seems like all my life I’ve spent searching, trying to find something beyond the bland modern fascinations.
-It seems like I’ve run from distraction to distraction hoping that, amidst all the glitter, I would find gold.
+It seems all my life I’ve spent searching, trying to find something beyond modern fascinations.
+It seems I’ve run from distraction to distraction hoping that, in all the glitter, I would find gold.

-One day walking amidst funhouse tunes and clusters of sparking lights that only make your eyes grow dark I found a room.
-In the room from every surface, corner and outcrop hung a million gossammer threads.
-I walked, and as I did my body brushed hundreds of these strings.
+One day walking among funhouse waltzes and clusters of sparking lights that only make your eyes grow dark, I found a room.
+In that room, from every surface, corner and outcrop hung a million gossammer threads.
+I explored, and as I did my body brushed hundreds of these strings.
 Each one told a story.

-Some were vulgar and base, and did not care to be woven into any life as useful, but rather only take a small compensation.
-I spied the creators; fat, bulbous spiders that would pounce on the string if it was touched and bestow a thorny kiss that left one feeling empty and more naked than before.
-I resolved to avoid these.
-Some were not so bad, plain homespun thread… they were honest but rarely true, they spoke but did not listen and so said not much at all.
-Some rose even higher, these I delighted in and wove them into my coat with savor.
-They spoke of heroes, subtle beauties, and worlds that every soul must travel to truely change.
-I felt my strength increase when clothed in such raiment, and, though I did not notice, I had grown.
+Some were vulgar and base, and could not be woven into any life as something useful, but were small entertainments.
+I spied the creators; fat, bulbous spiders that would pounce on the string if it was touched and leave a thorny kiss with an empty feeling and nakedness.
+I learned to avoid these.
+Others were not so bad, plain homespun thread… they were honest but rarely true, they spoke never listening and so they never said much at all.
+There was a type that rose even higher, I delighted in these and wove them into my coat.
+They spoke of heroes, subtle beauties, and worlds that every soul must travel in the quest to truely change.
+I felt my strength increase with these clothes.
+Though I did not notice, I had grown.

 My fingers reached up into a small corner higher than I had before and found a single thread.
 Images flashed before my eyes… a black horse, a host sleeping beneath a cold moon, a small beautiful girl, a skeletal dance.
 I gasped and pulled the thread closer, wrapped and wove it into the fabric near my heart.
 I sat there for a time, finding many threads about it almost as dear.
 I felt a sharp tug and I found that my eyes had adjusted to the dim light.
 I turned to see tiny fingers resting on the thread, just a short distance from my heart.